 It is also true that many saunas and thermal baths have a no-bathing-suits policy.
 Germans believe that it is unhygienic to sweat in textiles in communal areas.
 Of course, this can lead to cultural faux-pas and embarrassing situations for those who are unaware.
 So in saunas, be on the safe side and assume you will have to go nude.

 The whole nudist movement also tends to be more popular in former East Germany, perhaps because it was seen as a sign of freedom in an otherwise totalitarian society.

 Conclusion: I’m afraid this firmly in myth territory.
 If only the cute blondes embraced FKK, then rest assured I would never want to take holidays anywhere else.

-The Hoff is a demi-God
+7. The Hoff is a demi-God

 If I meet up with friends I’ve not seen for a while back in the UK, I often hear comments like “you’ve lived in Germany that long now that I bet you listen to the Hoff all the time, hahaha”.

 Now, let’s be honest, Germans do have some dodgy musical tastes, as can be attested to by their deep love of all things Phil Collins.
 And yes, many of their radio stations seem to be stuck in the 80s.
-I don’t think I have ever heard Status Quo played on the radio until I moved here.
+I don’t think I’ve ever heard Status Quo played on the radio until I moved here.

 David Hasselhoff had a Number 1 hit in Germany in 1989 entitled “Looking For Freedom”.
 He performed it in front of the Berlin Wall shortly after its fall and with the Zeitgeist (by the way, that’s a great German word we’ve incorporated into English) of the era, it became associated with that monumental event in Germany’s history.

 He also had a number 3 hit in the UK, following a campaign supported by influential Radio 1 DJ Scott Mills, called “Get The Hoff To Number 1”, so us Brits can’t really take the piss too much.